 Frame Control field

-TGba Editor: make the following changes of this clause (#CID 3393, 3111) The format of the Frame Control field is illustrated in Figure 9-993c (Frame Control field format of WUR frame).
+TGba Editor: make the following changes of this clause (#CID 3393, 3111)

+Two variants of the Frame Control field are defined.
+The format of the Frame Control field for a WUR frame that is not a WUR Short Wake-up frame is illustrated in Figure 9-993c (Frame Control field format of WUR frame except WUR Short Wake-up frame).
+The format of the Frame Control field for WUR Short Wake-up frame is illustrated in Figure 9-993c1 (Frame Control field format of WUR Short Wake-up frame).